-Winning a talent competition or a speaking contest begins with good writing.
+Winning a talent show speech or a speaking contest begins with good writing.
 So does any speech where you hope to change attitudes, entertain or lead people to action.
-Here is how to write the script.
+Here is how to write a winning speech competition script.

 Are you planning to vie for the coveted Miss Universe title?
 Perhaps not, but there is a lot to be learned from “talent competitions” and speech contests about being an effective speaker.
 A well-crafted speech can win speaking contests at Toastmasters.
 It can win a seat on the school board or town council.
 Or it can win people to your cause.

-I will share two example talent competition speeches with you, along with some analysis.
+I will share two example speech competition scripts with you, along with some analysis.
 You might notice a few (or several) things that I don’t cover.
 Feel free to add them in the comments.

 Then I will share a sample talent competition speech we wrote for a client, as an example of a good speech competition script.

-Here is a quick navigation to the two speech sample videos, the speech analysis, the client speech script and the advice I gave for the sample speech.
+Here is a quick navigation to the two competition speech sample videos.
+These might even give you some good talent show speech ideas.
+Then follows the speech analysis, the client’s speech script and the advice I gave for the sample speech.

-- VIDEO: Sydney Park’s speech, “Sit Like a Lady”, 100th Anniversary Miss America competition
+- VIDEO: Sydney Park’s speech example, “Sit Like a Lady”, 100th Anniversary Miss America competition

-- Analysis of Sydney Park’s speech, “Sit Like a Lady”, 100th Anniversary Miss America competition
+- Analysis of Sydney Park’s speech example, “Sit Like a Lady”, 100th Anniversary Miss America competition

-- VIDEO: Miss Colorado Kelley Johnson, nurse speech, 2016 Miss America competition
+- VIDEO: Miss Colorado Kelley Johnson, nurse speech example, 2016 Miss America competition

-- Analysis of Kelley Johnson’s nurse speech for the 2016 Miss America competiti
+- Analysis of Kelley Johnson’s nurse speech example, 2016 Miss America competition

 - THGM’s unperformed sample script for a talent competition speech